 '''

-gensym procedure
+gensym procedure (gensym)

 '''

-'''

-(gensym)

-(gensym string)

-(gensym symbol)
+(gensym string) (gensym symbol)

-'''

 The procedure gensym constructs a new gensym.
 If passed no arguments, it constructs a gensym with no pretty name.
 The pretty name is constructed when and if the pretty name of the resulting gensym is needed.
-If gensym is passed a string, that string is used as the pretty name.
-If gensym is passed a symbol, the pretty name of the symbol is used as the pretty name of the returned gensym.
 See gensym-prefix (page 40) and gensym-count (page 41) for details.